shimoura/human-multi-area-model/figures/README.md

 # Figures

-This is the default folder for the figures resulting from an experiment.
+This is the default folder for the figures resulting from the scalling experiments.